 This work was supported by NASA MDAP Grant #NNX16AJ48G.
-I would like to thank Janice Bishop for her advice and encouragement in this project and Michael Chesnes and John Grunwell of the Goddard SFC library for research assistance during this project.
+I would like to thank Janice Bishop for her advice and encouragement in this project and Michael Chesnes and John Grunwell of the Goddard SFC library for research assistance that helped this project to completion.